Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Mixed Measures and Weighted Surface Area

 All that remains is to take derivative of $\phi(n^{-1}_{A+sB}(u)).$ We recall that if $K$ is $C_2^+$, then $n^{-1}_K(u)=\nabla h_K(u)$ for all $u\in\s^{n-1}$, and thus $n^{-1}_{A+sB}(u)=\nabla (h_{A+sB}(u))=\nabla h_A(u)+s\nabla h_B(u)$, for all $u\in \s^{n-1}$.
 Therefore, we obtain for all $u\in\s^{n-1}$ that

 Thus, we have shown \eqref{eq:deriv} in the case when $B$ is $C^2_+.$ We also notice that, for $s>0,$ by setting $K(s)=A+sB,$ we obtain

-Thus, for the general case, we shall do the following.
-First, approximate $B$ by a sequence of $C^2_+$ convex bodies $\{B_i\},$ such that $B_i\to B$ uniformly in the Hausdorff metric (see \cite{Sch14:book}).
+We next consider the general case when $B$ is a compact, convex set.
+First, approximate $B$ by a sequence of $C^2_+$ convex bodies $\{B_i\},$ such that $B_i\to B$ uniformly in the Hausdorff metric (see \cite[Theorem 2.7.1]{Sch14:book}; in particular note that this means $h_{B_i}$ converges to $h_B$ uniformly on $\s^{n-1}$).
 For $s$ small (say $s \in [0,1]$), and $i\in \N$, let $K_i(s)=A+sB_i$ and consider the function

 We show that, for fixed $s,$ $g_i(s)\to g(s)=\mu(K(s);C).$ First, observe that